 As you kill monsters and complete quests, you’ll gain experience, a numerical representation of your increasing power.
 Reaching a new experience threshold (for example, going from level one to level two) is called “gaining levels.”
 Often, you’ll unlock one or more new skills when you gain a level.
-The new skills you’ve unlocked appear on your screen; you can view them at any time on your Skills pane.
+New skills you’ve unlocked appear on your screen; you can view them at any time on your Skills pane.

 You unlock more space for skills on your action bar at levels 2, 4, 9, 14, and 19, up to a maximum of 6 active skills, so you’ll grow in versatility as well as power.

 You’ll receive bonus experience by killing multiple monsters and objects at a steady pace or all at once:

 In Diablo III - Reaper of Souls: Ultimate Evil Edition, you can earn the following Action Combat experience bonuses:

 Once you reach Diablo III’s “level cap,” you’ll stop gaining standard levels, and the experience you gain from that point on won’t unlock more skills or runes.
 But you can still go further.